Last Updated on February 13, 2024 by Carrie Stephens

 Caring for a Parrot’s Nares

-To minimize the risk of problems with a parrot’s nares, follow these simple steps:
+To minimize the risk of problems with the nares, follow these steps:

 - Provide a clean living environment.

-- Ensure the parrot enjoys sufficient humidity and doesn’t overheat.
+- Ensure the parrot has sufficient humidity and doesn’t overheat.

 - Feed a balanced, nutritious diet.